dgraph-io/dgraph/contrib/config/backups/s3/README.md

 # Binary Backups to S3

-Binary backups can use AWS Simple Storage Service for object storage.
+Binary backups can use AWS S3 (Simple Storage Service) for an object storage.

 ## Provisioning S3

 Some example scripts have been provided to illustrate how to create S3.

-* [terraform](terraform/README.md) - terraform scripts to provision S3 bucket and an IAM user with access to the bucket.
+* [Terraform](terraform/README.md) - terraform scripts to provision S3 bucket and an IAM user with access to the bucket.

 ## Setting up the Environment